 - Watch as your website’s heat is shown in real-time

-- Make changes and tweak design based on what you see
+- Make changes and tweak the design based on what you see

 Credibility is built upon data and what better way to showcase your data than with fancy charts and infographics?
 This tool allows you to create and utilize various types of data images on your blog.
 You won’t need to hire a graphic designer either, it’s easy and intuitive to use.